Contexts

 Context

-The context defines how a reference (f.A, f['A'], f.A.B is evaluated)
+The context defines how a reference (f.A, f['A'], f.A.B) is evaluated

 Context.EVAL

-{"a": 1}, f["a"] will be evaluted into 1.
+{"a": 1}, f["a"] evaluates to 1.

 from pipda import register_verb, Context